Welcome to the Safeguarding Department

 Canon Kieron O’Brien – CSSA ‘SAFEGUARDING AS MINISTRY’ event, Oscott, April 2011

 Hallam Diocese recognises that safeguarding needs to be at the heart of our activities in order to provide a welcoming, safe and supportive environment for all.
 We wish for people to be able practice their faith and take part in the many activities the church has to offer with confidence, so that they may spiritually flourish.
 As part of a caring Christian community, the welfare and protection of our children, young people and adults should be everyone’s responsibility.
-We wish to actively promote safeguarding, creating a culture which places a strong emphasis on the protection of people from all forms of harm or abuse regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+We wish to actively promote safeguarding, creating a Zero Tolerance of abuse culture, which places a strong emphasis on the protection of people from all forms of harm or abuse regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.

 • Using our procedures to respond to and manage any allegations appropriately.